 By John A. Lupton, Supreme Court Historic Preservation Commission

 When Thomas Jennings broke into several houses in Chicago’s Morgan Park neighborhood on the night of September 9, 1910, he was unaware one of the houses had a freshly painted porch.
-After grabbing ahold of the porch railing, Jennings left four fingerprints, which were later used in court as evidence to convict him of the murder of Clarence Hiller — the first case of its kind in the United States.
+After grabbing hold of the porch railing, Jennings left four fingerprints, which were later used in court as evidence to convict him of the murder of Clarence Hiller — the first case of its kind in the United States.

 Jennings had recently been released from the state prison in Joliet.
 He broke into the houses with the intent to sexually assault women.
 When he reached the Hiller house, he entered the bedroom of the 15-year-old daughter.
 Clarence Hiller, the father, confronted Jennings, and after a scuffle, Jennings shot and killed Hiller.
 The police arrested Jennings.